static-frame/static-frame/doc/source/articles/topics.rst

-10 Reasons to Upgrade from Pandas to StaticFrame
+10 Reasons to Upgrade from Pandas to StaticFrame StaticFrame for Pandas Users

 Consistent naming, Pythonic API

     Constructors in Conventional Locations
     the interface attribute
+    Consuming generators

+Display types in color: Be aware of your types.

 Immutable Data: No need for defensive copies.

     Show case of mutating a passed in 2D array behind Pandas back

-Display types in color: Be aware of your types.

 Assignment is a function; assignment preserves types.